jasonvriends/azure-quickstart/6-bonus/lifx/README.md

 # Azure Subscription Configuration
 AzureRegion="eastus"                                           # Input the Azure Region to deploy the resources to (i.e. canadaeast, canadacentral, eastus, etc.).
-AzureEnvironment="innovation"                                  # Input the prefix for your Azure Innovation Lab (i.e. dev, tst, prod, innovation, etc.).
+AzureEnvironment="bonus"                                       # Input the prefix for your Azure Innovation Lab (i.e. dev, tst, prod, innovation, etc.).
 ResourceGroupName="lifx"                                       # Input the prefix for the resource group to deploy this quickstart template into.

 # Template Parameters
-appName="lifx"                                             # Input the name of the function app that you wish to create. lifxPersonalAccessToken=""                                     # Input your LIFX Personal Access Token from https://cloud.lifx.com repoURL="https://github.com/jasonvriends/azure-quickstart.git" # The URL for the GitHub repository that contains the project to deploy. branch="master"                                                # The branch of the GitHub repository to use. storageAccountType="Standard_LRS"                              # Storage Account Type runtime="node"                                                 # The language worker runtime to load in the function app. folderPath="6-bonus/lifx/lifxProj"                         # The folder path of the source control.
+appName="lifx"                                                 # Input the name of the function app that you wish to create. lifxPersonalAccessToken=""                                     # Input your LIFX Personal Access Token from https://cloud.lifx.com repoURL="https://github.com/jasonvriends/azure-quickstart.git" # The URL for the GitHub repository that contains the project to deploy. branch="master"                                                # The branch of the GitHub repository to use. storageAccountType="Standard_LRS"                              # Storage Account Type runtime="node"                                                 # The language worker runtime to load in the function app. folderPath="/6-bonus/lifx"                                     # The folder path of the source control.
 Path must be relative.

 # Resource Group Creation